comparing-landscapes/comparing-landscapes.github.io/index.md

 Our keynote speakers will be [Prof. Caroline Bassett](https://www.english.cam.ac.uk/people/Caroline.Bassett/), University of Cambridge, [Prof. Alexander Honold](https://germanistik.philhist.unibas.ch/de/personen/alexander-honold/), University of Basel, [Mareike Schumacher M.A.](https://www.linglit.tu-darmstadt.de/institutlinglit/mitarbeitende/schumacher_ref/index.en.jsp), TU Darmstadt, and [Matthew Wilkens Ph.D.](https://infosci.cornell.edu/content/wilkens), Cornell University.

-The conference will be co-located with a [**training school on digital methods for narrative fiction analysis on April 22**](trainingschool.md).
-More information on this event will be available shortly.
+The conference will be co-located with the **[Training School *Digital tools for the identification of textual practices of comparing.
+An introduction to annotation and operationalisation with CATMA* on April 22](trainingschool.md)**.

 ## Call for Papers